 You are expected to work during incarceration.
 You will have the opportunity to learn job skills and good work habits and attitudes that can be applied to jobs after release.
+Examples of work opportunities include library workers, tutors, custodians, and mandated GED or Read Right Students.

-IOB ASSIGNMENTS
+JOB ASSIGNMENTS

 The Job Placement Committee coordinates the placement of inmates into work positions.
 The Job Placement Committee will offer you one work assignment after you have completed the orientation phase and are classified to a housing unit.
 If you refuse to take a job assignment from the Job Placement Committee, you may receive a disciplinary report.
+Individual requests will be made on a case by case basis.
 The industries job placement coordinator assigns RRI jobs.
 You must work up to the day you are transferred to another unit or institution or discharged.